-To many it might seem like little more than an excuse to drink some Irish stout and stuff themselves silly with lamb and, well , historically that’s pretty accurate; it is the one day of Lent when the fast is suspended.
+To many, St Patrick’s Day might seem like little more than an excuse to drink some Irish stout and stuff themselves silly with lamb and, well, historically that’s pretty accurate; it’s the one day of Lent when the fast is suspended.
 To get in the spirit, we’ve come up with some delicious dishes to celebrate one of the few good Mondays of the year.

 Recipes for St Patrick’s Day